 Google Docs comes in handy as well, allowing pictures and such to be added to the written pages.
 Google Docs also saves automatically so things won't be lost forever.

-But what if your doing a book or a binder?
+But what if you're doing a book or a binder?
 Well, I have just the answer.

 Oh yes, this thing comes in handy whenever it comes to organizing your book or binder.
 Let me give you an example from my book.